FIRST-Tech-Challenge/fmltc/doc/design.md

 > When the users clicks Submit:
 > * the client:
 >   * sends a /login request to the server
->   * the server:
+>   * the server, receiving the /login request:
 >     * reads the teams file from Cloud Storage
 >     * looks for a line with matching FIRST program, team number, and team code
 >     * if the team is found:
->       * stores the values in the session so the user doesn't have to login next time on the same machine
+>       * stores the values in the session so the user doesn't have to login
+>         next time on the same machine
 >       * responds with a redirect to the main page
 >     * if the team is not found:
 >       * responds with the login page with an error message